 - Discuss career goals during interviews and use them as a base for building employee learning and development programs.

 - They provide unrealistic or vague career goals: While it is common for fresher candidates to have an unclear idea of what they want to do in future, it might be a red flag for more experienced professionals.
 Also, if their plans are not realistic that is a sign they might not have a clear knowledge of their industry or their skills.

 - They give canned answers: Questions like “Where do you see yourself in three years” are very common and candidates give prepared, canned answers.
 Ask more specific questions and look for people who confidently share their objectives, instead of saying what you want to hear.

 - They are not ambitious: Good employees want to develop themselves, irrespective of their level of experience and knowledge.
 Candidates who don’t have clear goals, whether short-term or long-term, are likely to be disinterested in their role.

-- Their answers don’t align with business objectives: If the candidates want to take their career in a different direction and that doesn’t aligns with the role you are recruiting for, you might have tough time retaining them in the long run.
+- Their answers don’t align with business objectives: If the candidates want to take their career in a different direction and that doesn’t align with the role you are recruiting for, you might have a tough time retaining them in the long run.